survivejs/webpack-book/manuscript/output/01_targets.md

 ...
 ```

-Note that *rimraf* related rule was extended to remove all distribution related directories.
+The *rimraf* related rule was extended to remove all distribution related directories.

 [Babel CLI](https://babeljs.io/docs/usage/cli/) needs to be installed separately: